 Construction costs vary depending on factors such as the cost of transportation of materials to the building site, the terrain and quality of work.
 Construction costs are higher on the coast and cayes, because of the need to use hurricane resistant construction.
 In the case of the cayes, it costs extra to transport building materials out to the islands by barge or boat.
 Building costs also are higher in southern than in northern Belize.
 Inexpensive building materials are more readily available in northern Belize since some can be imported from Chetumal, Mexico.

 Overall, building costs in Belize range from around US$30. to $150. a square foot, not including the cost of land.
 At the low end, that would be a simple Belizean-style concrete block bungalow house or frame construction, and at the top it would be high-quality concrete construction with hardwood floors and trim and with many custom details such as hand-made doors and windows.
 Most commonly, you’d expect to pay about US$50. to $90. a square foot, so a 1,500 square foot home would cost US$75,000 to $135,000 to build, not including land.
-That’s about one-half or less of typical costs for construction in the U.S.
+That’s about one-half of typical costs for construction in the U.S.

 Regardless of where or how you build, you need to be on the site to manage and oversee the construction, or pay someone you trust very well to do that for you.
 Expect that the process will take roughly twice as long as you expect.
 Eight to twelve months, or longer, to build a house is not uncommon.

 Especially in rural areas or on the coast, a lot of the cost of building is underground – foundations, pilings, cisterns, septic tanks.
 You may need two or more septic tanks for a large house.
 Cisterns for your drinking water cost roughly US $.50 cents to $1. a gallon to construct.
 But it is cheaper and faster to simply buy poly or steel water tanks and drop them on a concrete pad.
-Tanks are widely available in the 500 to 5,000 gallon sizes and are imported from Trinidad, Mexico and China.
-Poly septic tanks are becoming very popular but are almost as expensive as the concrete type.
-For long-term durability, concrete septic tanks are preferred by most home builders.

 Types Of Home Construction Suitable For the Tropics

 Reinforced concrete is the preferred construction for house foundation slabs and walls, topped off with industrial galvalume roofing resting on pressure-treated wood, or metal beams.
 Hurricane straps and rafter ties are inexpensive protection against having the roof blown away.
 For utmost security, a concrete roof is preferred.
 But this can be expensive because of the load on walls and foundations, and extra attention must be given to the aesthetics of your property.
-Insurance companies in Belize no longer will cover traditional thatch construction, and some also will not cover wood frame construction if the house is on the coast or cayes.
+Reputable insurance companies in Belize no longer cover traditional thatch construction, and some also will not cover wood frame construction if the house is on the coast or cayes.